 The complexity of the COVID-19 pandemic and related global economic volatility has led some foundations to reconsider their existing grantmaking strategies and grant budgets.
 With communities and nonprofit grantees facing numerous challenges related to the COVID-19 situation, grantmakers are being called upon to provide short-, medium- and long-term funding, sometimes in ways that fall outside of their standard grantmaking strategies and procedures.

-Exponent Philanthropy noted in a recent blog post that small-staffed foundations nationally are considering ways to provide extra or advanced funding to nonprofits.
+Exponent Philanthropy noted in a blog post that small-staffed foundations nationally are considering ways to provide extra or advanced funding to nonprofits.
 While funders are required to follow a 5% minimum distribution requirement, many funders indicated that they were considering making grants beyond that level in this time of crisis.